 - 1 cup organic spinach (frozen or fresh)

 - 2 teaspoons garlic powder

 - 1 teaspoon salt

-In a Dutch oven, sautee onions in the oil over medium-low heat, until soft about 10 minutes.
-Add everything else except the tortellini and bring to a boil.
+- In a Dutch oven, sautee onions in the oil over medium-low heat, until soft about 10 minutes.
+Add everything else EXCEPT the tortellini and yogurt and bring to a boil.
 Turn to low and simmer for 20-25 minutes.

 - Use a hand-held emersion blender or allow to cool a few minutes before pouring into a food processor.
 Blend until the soup is uniform but still thick.
 (You'll see flecks of green from the basil and spinach and the rest will have a very thick texture.)